 Companies featured here have either presented to the Circle in London, or have been selected because they are considered to have interesting projects, in good jurisdictions, run by an experienced management team.

 All information used in the preparation of this communication has been compiled from publicly available sources that we believe to be accurate and reliable, however, we cannot, and do not, guarantee the accuracy or completeness of this.

 These articles are for awareness and informational purposes only, and are not recommendations in any form.
 Always consult an investment professional.

-At the time of writing the author holds shares in Minera Alamos, bought in the market at the prevailing price at the time of purchase.
+The writer currently owns shares in Minera Alamos, bought in the market at the prevailing price on the day of purchase.